Responsible Conduct of Research (RCR) Training

 Academic researchers are involved in systematic inquiry in all disciplines.
 Each project involves using theoretical frameworks and methodologies appropriate to the discipline.
 We seek to foster a research environment that is characterized by investigations with integrity and, to that end, require Responsible Conduct of Research (RCR) training of all CURI funded undergraduate researchers.
 This training will help undergraduates develop an awareness and application of established professional norms and ethical principles in all research-related activities.

 RCR training programs have been a topic of discussion of federal research sponsors (e.g., NIH, NSF, NEH) for over a decade.
 Some agencies require all trainees to have RCR training as part of the America COMPETES Act.
 The topics that are required for training by the National Science Foundation include:

 - Peer Review

 - Mentor / Trainee Responsibilities

 - Collaborative Science

 St. Olaf subscribes to the Collaborative Institutional Training Initiative (CITI) program for the use of their ethics training modules.
 Many funding sources (including CURI and NSF) require all researchers to complete a Responsible Conduct of Research (RCR) course.

-Once these questions have been answered, you will be directed to the RCR module you chose.
-Complete the required modules and any of the optional modules you wish (NOTE: NSF requires the Peer Review and Conflicts of Interest and Commitment modules also be completed).
+- Complete the required modules plus any of the optional modules you wish (NOTE: NSF requires that the Peer Review and Conflicts of Interest and Commitment modules also be completed).

 Students who completed training previously reported that it took an average of about 2 hours to complete all the required modules.
 This need not be done all in one sitting.
 When you have completed the modules you will be able to view a Course Completion Page.
 Completion of the training modules will be monitored by the Government and Foundations Relations Office.